joeauty/NetMusician-Menu-Nav-YUI-Widget/README.md

 --------

 - Your own Javascript events that are triggered when certain menu items are selected
 - "blind" or "fade" animations that utilize YUI Transitions.
-YUI Transitions utilize GPU accelerated CSS3 transitions by supported browsers
+YUI Transitions utilize GPU accelerated CSS3 transitions by supported browsers, and fall back to timer based animations on browsers that don't.
+This means that on modern browsers your menus should be super responsive and not hindered by these animation triggers!
 - in and out animation duration settings
-- Desktop application style pulsate animation effects when a menu item has been selected, pulsate settings
+- Desktop application style pulsate animation effects when a menu item has been selected, including pulsate settings

 Philosophy
 ----------